Pre-Qualified vs. Pre-Approved: What’s the Difference?

 • The last four digits of your Social Security number (SSN)

-Getting pre-qualified doesn’t guarantee that you’ll be approved if you apply, but it does mean you’re likely to be approved.
+Getting pre-qualified doesn’t guarantee you’ll be approved if you apply.

 What does pre-approved mean?

-A pre-approval is not a guarantee that you’ll be approved; it simply means you may be more likely to be approved based on the financial information the card issuer obtained.
-Like pre-qualification, the pre-approval process generally triggers a soft inquiry on your credit report, meaning there won’t be any impact on your credit score until you officially apply.
+A pre-approval is not a guarantee you’ll be approved for a credit card.
+It shows the credit card issuer’s commitment to lend based on the financial information it obtained.
+Like pre-qualification, the pre-approval process triggers a soft inquiry on your credit report, meaning there won’t be any impact on your credit score until you officially apply.

-Whether being pre-approved and pre-qualified for a credit card mean different things can depend on the card issuer.
 In general, there aren’t many differences between pre-qualification and pre-approval when it comes to credit cards.
-For some issuers, pre-approval may involve a more rigorous process than pre-qualification, but that is not always the case.
+For some issuers, pre-approval may involve a more rigorous process than pre-qualification, leading to more accurate results, though it may take longer to go through the process.
+Regardless, neither is a guarantee of approval.

-In some cases, pre-approval is initiated by the card issuer, meaning you’ll receive outreach via physical mail or email.
-Pre-qualification, on the other hand, is initiated by the consumer by completing a pre-screening form, calling the card issuer, or stopping into a physical location.
+In some cases, the card issuer initiates pre-approval, in which case you’ll receive outreach via physical mail or email.
+On the other hand, the consumer can initiate pre-qualification via a pre-screening form.

 Does pre-qualification or pre-approval affect your credit score?

-Since pre-qualification and pre-approval typically only require a soft credit inquiry, there is generally no impact to your credit score.
+Since pre-qualification and pre-approval only require a soft credit inquiry, there is generally no impact to your credit.

-If you pre-qualify or are pre-approved and decide to officially apply for the card, applying generally triggers a hard credit inquiry, which could decrease your score by a few points for up to a year and stay on your credit report for up to two years.
+If you pre-qualify or are pre-approved for a card and decide to officially apply, the application generally triggers a hard credit inquiry, which could decrease your score by a few points for up to a year and stay on your credit report for up to 2 years.

 There are several ways to check pre-qualification and pre-approval.